top of page

 Representative Clients

-Christopher is honored to serve as counsel to a number of California cities, including: Carson, Cupertino, Dublin, Fairfield, Half Moon Bay, Los Altos, Manteca, Napa, Pittsburg, Richmond, Rocklin, San Anselmo, San Bruno, San Leandro, South Gate, Sunnyvale, Tracy and Vallejo; counties, including: El Dorado, Glenn, Nevada, Sacramento and Riverside; school districts, including: Hayward and Madera; special districts and joint powers agencies, including: Alameda Health System, Bay Area Rapid Transit, Coalition for Controlling Insurance Cost in California Schools (CICCS), Cosumnes Community Services District, CPS-HR, Feather River Recreation & Park District, Metropolitan Transportation Commission, Montara Water & Sanitary District, North Marin Water District, Oro Loma Sanitary District, San Mateo County Harbor District, San Mateo County Transit District, Sewer Authority Mid-Coastside, South San Joaquin County Fire Authority, Tahoe-Truckee Sanitation Agency and Thermalito Water and Sewer District; nonprofit organizations, including: Alameda Health System Foundation, Asian Americans for Community Involvement (AACI), Asian Art Museum, Child Start and FIRST 5 Santa Clara County; and other public entities, including: the University of California, Berkeley and the Superior Court of California, County of San Francisco.
+Christopher is honored to serve as counsel to a number of California cities, including: Carson, Cupertino, Dublin, Fairfield, Half Moon Bay, Los Altos, Manteca, Napa, Pittsburg, Portola Valley, Richmond, Rocklin, San Anselmo, San Bernardino, San Bruno, San Leandro, South Gate, South San Francisco, Sunnyvale, Tracy and Vallejo; counties, including: Colusa, El Dorado, Glenn, Nevada, Plumas, Sacramento and Riverside; school districts, including: Hayward, Madera and Sanger; special districts and joint powers agencies, including: Alameda Health System, Bay Area Rapid Transit, Central Basin Municipal Water District, Coalition for Controlling Insurance Cost in California Schools (CICCS), Cosumnes Community Services District, CPS-HR, Feather River Recreation & Park District, Golden Empire Transit District, Metropolitan Transportation Commission, Midpeninsula Regional Open Space District, Montara Water & Sanitary District, North Marin Water District, Oro Loma Sanitary District, Pooled Liability Assurance Network (PLAN JPA), Ross Valley Fire, San Mateo County Harbor District, San Mateo County Transit District, Sewer Authority Mid-Coastside, South San Joaquin County Fire Authority, Tahoe-Truckee Sanitation Agency, Thermalito Water and Sewer District and Union Sanitary District; nonprofit organizations, including: Alameda Health System Foundation, Asian Americans for Community Involvement, Asian Art Museum, Association for California Governmental Human Resources Professionals, Child Start, Community Initiatives, County Personnel Administrators Association of California, FIRST 5 Santa Clara County, National Eczema Association and Solano Family & Children Services; and other public entities, including: the University of California, Berkeley and the Superior Court of California, County of San Francisco.

 In addition, Christopher also serves a number of private employers, including those with labor unions, as he has experience conducting negotiations and managing labor relations under the National Labor Relations Act (NLRA).